 - engaging in relaxing hobbies

 - cognitive restructuring (Stress is caused by how our minds perceive stressful events, not the event itself).

-Stress management may also involve doing courses to redress percieved skill deficits.
-For example people who find job interviews and/or public speaking challenging would be advised to take steps to overcome their fear.
+Stress management workshops may also involve doing courses to redress perceived skill deficits.
+For example, people who find job interviews and/or public speaking challenging would be advised to take steps to overcome their fear.

 Exercise is a simple, and effective means of relieving tension.
 When people are under pressure one of the first things they often neglect to do is exercise.
 People are advised to exercise regularly and to find some form of physical activity which they find enjoyable so they are more motivated to carry it out.
 1/2 an hour of exercise 5 times a week has been found to be as effective as antidepressants in treating mild to moderate depression and anxiety.